Wader

 Waders or shorebirds are birds of the order Charadriiformes commonly found wading along shorelines and mudflats in order to forage for food crawling or burrowing in the mud and sand, usually small arthropods such as aquatic insects or crustaceans.
 The term "wader" is used in Europe, while "shorebird" is used in North America, where "wader" may be used instead to refer to long-legged wading birds such as storks and herons.

-There are about 255 species of wader, most of which live in wetland or coastal environments.
+There are approximately 255 species of wader, most of which live in wetland or coastal environments.
 Many species of Arctic and temperate regions are strongly migratory, but tropical birds are often resident, or move only in response to rainfall patterns.
 Some of the Arctic species, such as the sanderling and grey plover, are amongst the longest distance migrants, spending the non-breeding season in the Southern Hemisphere; the bar-tailed godwit holds the global record for the longest non-stop flight of any bird, some flying over 13,000 km from Alaska to New Zealand.

 Many of the smaller species found in coastal habitats, particularly but not exclusively the calidrids, are often named as "sandpipers", but this term does not have a strict meaning, since the upland sandpiper is a grassland species, and many others, like the wood sandpiper and solitary sandpiper, primarily use muddy or sandy margins of inland freshwater.

 The smallest member of this group is the least sandpiper, small adults of which can weigh as little as 15.5 g and measure just over 13 cm.
 The largest species in length is to be the Far Eastern curlew, at about 63 cm and 860 g, while the heaviest is the beach thick-knee at about 1 kg.

 Taxonomy

 Formerly, the waders were united in a single suborder Charadrii, but this has turned out to be a "wastebasket taxon", uniting no fewer than four charadriiform lineages in a paraphyletic assemblage.
-However, it indicated that the plains wanderer actually belonged into one of them.
+However, it indicated that the plains-wanderer (currently placed in Pedionomidae) belonged to one of these assemblages.
 Following recent studies (Ericson et al., 2003; Paton et al., 2003; Thomas et al., 2004a, b; van Tuinen et al., 2004; Paton & Baker, 2006; Černý & Natale 2022), the waders may be more accurately subdivided as follows, with Charadrii being repurposed into a monophyletic suborder of plovers, oystercatchers, and their close relatives.

 The waders are traditionally a group of two charadriiform suborders which include 16 families.
 Species in the third charadriiform suborder, Lari, are not universally considered as waders, though the families in Lari which may variously be included are listed below as well.